AsjerS/DSTE/README.md

 The editor is also made to be highly customizable, with customizable theme colours, font sizes, tab behaviour, fonts, and even a website icon that changes colours.

+## Demo

+You can test this applicatino without installing anything [here](https://asjers.github.io/DSTE/).
+This is just as a demo though, and it might not support all the features.

 ## Setup & Installation

 Download the folder called `DSTE` from this Github page, and open the `index.html` file to use the application.
 It should open the program in a browser by default.